Ojekky/de_homework/Week 4.md

 1. Create a new model `fct_fhv_monthly_zone_traveltime_p90.sql`
 2. For each record in `dim_fhv_trips.sql`, compute the [timestamp_diff](https://cloud.google.com/bigquery/docs/reference/standard-sql/timestamp_functions#timestamp_diff) in seconds between dropoff_datetime and pickup_datetime - we'll call it `trip_duration` for this exercise
 3. Compute the **continous** `p90` of `trip_duration` partitioning by year, month, pickup_location_id, and dropoff_location_id

+Answer, a table was created using year as the partition and month, pickup_location_id, and dropoff_location_id as clusters

 For the Trips that **respectively** started from `Newark Airport`, `SoHo`, and `Yorkville East`, in November 2019, what are **dropoff_zones** with the 2nd longest p90 trip_duration ?
 After creating a partition using years